E2E Evaluation: History Reconstruction¶

 await graph.aupdate_state(config, state_update)

 The next _send_query() call sends only the final query.
 The graph reads the injected checkpoint and runs as if the full conversation had occurred naturally.
+Nodes like interest_signals_detector run on the injected history and compute their state naturally.

 State Summary¶